 In 1754, Vansittart had married to Amelia, daughter of Nicholas Morse, Governor of Madras.
 By her he left five sons - Henry, Arthur, Robert, George and Nicholas, created Baron Bexley - and two daughters, Ann and Sophia.
-In 1765, Vansittart purchased the manors of Great and Little Fawley, Whatcombe and Foxley at Bray, all in Berkshire, as well as a house at Greenwich, which descended to his children.
+In 1765, Vansittart purchased Foxley Manor at Bray, which became his main country residence, along with those of Great and Little Fawley and Whatcombe, all in Berkshire, and a London residence in Greenwich, which descended to his children.

 Vansittartís conduct in Bengal was far-sighted and his dealings with the Subadar were distinguished by statesmanlike moderation.
 On every question that arose, his proceedings were in accordance with the principles to which his successors were eventually obliged to conform.
 Had he been vested with sufficient authority, his administration would have been brilliant but, like Warren Hastings at a later time, he found himself at the mercy of a hostile majority in the council and was able only to indicate the right policy, not to carry it out.
 He was a good scholar and linguist, and was the author of several oriental translations.